 Cedar Creek Corrections Center

-A portion of these photos were published in Fluid Culture Magazine (NYC).
+Some of these photos were featured in Fluid Culture Magazine (NYC).

 FLUID CULTURE ISSUE N.2